 Meanwhile, Robin decided that he wanted to work with metal and in particular, patinating metal.
 He spent five years in concept work, and also learned to weld and braze at the local junior college.
 This endeavor also entailed a new studio (24′ x 60′) to house new equipment and provide space for fabrication and patination.
 He has developed a very painterly approach to his surfaces by using an extensive list of chemicals and by employing various means of applications.
 Robin began exhibiting his work in 2004 and won an award at his very first show.
 He has gone on to win many others, including Best of Metal in 2008 at the Philadelphia Museum of Art’s Fine Craft Show.

-In 2011 as a response to the recession and a need to regain balance the couple decided to begin collaborating again.
+In 2011 as a response to the recession and also because of a series of accidents, Sharon was unable to help Robin load and unload his heavy metal pieces and needing to regain balance the couple decided to collaborate again.
 It was to initially use Robin’s plane on plane geometric designs, combined with Sharon’s colors and textures to create a collection of art for the wall titled TWITCH!
 This has been received favorably and has initiated some experimentation with new materials and new ways of working with now familiar materials.